Ziziou91/cloud_learning/what_is_cloud/README.md

 ## The cost of migrating to the cloud
 The financial benefits of cloud services compared to on-site hardware are immediately obivious, but should never be evaluated in a vacuum.
 Context is vital when comparing the options available, as well as deciding how much emphasis to place on either.

 The benefits of a solution where you only pay for what you use is are both clear and powerful.
 It removes the need for up-front capital expenditure, and greatly re-risks investing in new cloud-based solutions.
+This makes cloud-based solutions a popular choice for start-ups and greenfield projects.

+Deciding on whether to rely on cloud services becomes far more difficult when evaluating historical expenditure on hardware, machinery and software.
+It's also important to consider that pricing of cloud solutions are liable to change in the future - some services are offered at a significant discount, or at cost-price to corner a market, and will need to increase in future to realise RoI for the service provider.